 Looking at Ribe’s historical timeline, there is definitely a darker side to the town’s past.

-One story that stood out was the true tale of a female resident who was burned as a witch in 1641 on the ghoulishly-named Gallows Hill.
+One story that stands out is the true tale of a female resident who was burned as a witch in 1641 on the ghoulishly-named Gallows Hill.

 Mad dogs and English men